Dijker/nu.dijker.PaperTrails/APPSTORE.md

 _HomeyScript.apiPost('log', { log:'Hello  World  of HomeyScript!'} );_

+## Version 0.5.0 alpha
+* Added option to send to syslog.

 ## Version 0.3.4
 * Added Magic!
 Adding & Removing Logging to All Flows with a PreFix.